 Step 3: Try saying: “Thanks for your opinion, [Harold].
 I hear you.
 But I’ve got this right now.”

 We start from wherever you are.
 We work as a team.
 You bring your lived experience.
-I bring tools that fit your needs and pacing.
+I bring tools that fit your needs and pacing (with very little nod-and-smiling or stroking my pretend beard).

 I offer strategies that meet your nervous system with compassion.